-Celebrated annually on May 29 is National Coq Au Vin Day.
-Coq au vin is French braise of chicken, cooked with wine, lardons (salt pork), mushrooms and garlic.
+Each year on May 29th, National Coq Au Vin Day celebrates a delicious French dish.
+Coq au vin is French braise of chicken, cooked with wine, lardons (salt pork), mushrooms, and garlic.

 Different legends tell of Coq au vin back in the days of Gaul and Julius Caesar.
 However, the first documented recipe was in the early 20th century.
 There was a somewhat similar recipe, poulet au vin blanc, that appeared in an 1864 cookbook.

 HOW TO OBSERVE #NationalCoqAuVinDay

 Whether you make the dish at home or order it from your favorite restaurant, this holiday is worth savoring.
 We even have a recipe for you to try.
 Enjoy this Coq Au Vin recipe.
 You can also learn about the 7 Mother Sauces for this celebration to expand your cooking know-how.

 National Day Calendar continues researching the origins of this French cuisine holiday.
 However, we also have other French holidays for you to explore: